Ella Weed, 1889-1894

 Photograph by Joyce Ravid, courtesy of the Barnard College Archives.

-Judith Shapiro, who arrived at Barnard in 1994, was the College's first president to have been educated in the New York City public school system.
-In addition to being a respected anthropologist, she is known for her work in women's education, community development, and advocacy in New York.
-In 1998, she was named one of Vanity Fair's "200 Most Influential Women in America."
-Shapiro graduated magna cum laude from Brandeis University and earned her Ph.D. from Columbia.
-In 1970, she became the first woman to be appointed to the department of anthropology at the University of Chicago, and in 1975, she joined the Bryn Mawr faculty.
-Later, she became chair of the anthropology department at Bryn Mawr, then served as acting dean of the undergraduate college for a year before becoming provost in 1986, a position she held for eight years.
+Judith Shapiro came to the College in 1994, the first Barnard president to be educated in the New York City public schools system.
+Shapiro graduated magna cum laude from Brandeis University and earned her PhD from Columbia University.
+In 1970, she became the first woman to be appointed to the department of anthropology at the University of Chicago before joining the Bryn Mawr faculty in 1975.
+She became chair of Bryn Mawr’s anthropology department and then acting dean before becoming provost in 1986, a position in which she remained for eight years.
+A renowned anthropologist, her scholarly work has been in the areas of gender differences, social organization, cultural theory, and missionization.

 Debora L. Spar, 2008-present